flimflam-austin/hugo-cms-test/content/quick_reads/20200116-impeachment-latest/index.md

       doors.
     _key: d42abbaaf37d
   - order: 4
+    useCheckmark: false
-    body: "## Presiding Officer\n\n* Supreme Court Chief Justice John Roberts will preside over the trial, but his role is ***limited* and largely ceremonial**\_as the Senate can overrule his decisions by a majority vote.\n* The Senate decides BOTH the procedures governing the trial and its outcome — whether to oust the Pres.\n* Before the trial begins, the presiding officer and every senator must take an oath to “_do impartial justice_.”"
+    body: "## Presiding Officer\n\n* Supreme Court Chief Justice John Roberts will preside over the trial, but his role is***limited* and largely ceremonial**\_as the Senate can overrule his decisions by a majority vote.\n* The Senate decides BOTH the procedures governing the trial and its outcome — whether to oust the Pres.\n* Before the trial begins, the presiding officer and every senator must take an oath to “_do impartial justice_.”"
     _key: b443ecbfa5be
   - order: 5
+    useCheckmark: false
     body: >-
       ## BIG PICTURE